 When you cultivate awareness, you develop Understanding.
 Developing a deeper understanding of yourself can make it easier to meet your needs, goals, and desires.
 With embodiment and understanding we learn our somatic responses to different experiences and environments.

 Once we develop understanding, we can take Accountability for our actions.
 Taking accountability for our actions is a really important part of the healing process.
-This is about taking ownership, being involved and engaged with your process of growth.
+This is about taking ownership, being involved and engaged with your process of growth and healing.

 With this deeper understanding and awareness of self, you gain Consciousness.
 Consciousness is putting awareness, understanding, and accountability into action and creating positive change in your life.